-Transmission of HCV infection is associated with identifiable risk factors (Table 1), and most diagnoses result from screening of at-risk populations.
+Transmission of HCV infection is associated with identifiable risk factors (Box 2), and most diagnoses result from screening of at-risk populations.
 All individuals with a risk factor for HCV infection should be tested.
 The appropriate screening test for HCV is serology (HCV antibodies), which indicates exposure to HCV, either current or past infection.

 Annual HCV serological testing is recommended for seronegative individuals with ongoing risk factors for HCV transmission.
 For individuals who are seropositive but have undetectable HCV RNA (indicating past infection), annual HCV RNA testing is recommended only in the setting of ongoing risk factors for HCV transmission.
+Annual testing should be performed using either venepuncture or point-of-care finger-prick testing.
 Patients with prior positive HCV serological test results do not require repeated serological testing, as most people will have detectable HCV antibodies for life regardless of antiviral treatment.